 Pinnacle is a rapidly growing industrial wood pellet manufacturer and distributor and the third largest producer in the world.
 The Company produces sustainable fuel for renewable electricity generation in the form of industrial wood pellets.
-This fuel is used by large-scale thermal power generators as a greener alternative to produce reliable baseload renewable power.
+This fuel is used by large-scale thermal power generators as a greener alternative to coal that allows them to produce reliable baseload renewable power.
 Pinnacle is a trusted supplier to its customers, who require reliable, high-quality fuel supply to maximize utilization of their facilities.
 Pinnacle takes pride in its industry leading safety practices.
-The Company operates eight industrial wood pellet production facilities in western Canada and one in Alabama, and owns a port terminal in Prince Rupert, B.C.
-Pinnacle has entered into long-term take-or-pay contracts with utilities in the U.K., Europe and Asia that represent 102% of its production capacity through 2021 and nearly 107% of its production capacity through 2026.
+The Company operates eight industrial wood pellet production facilities in western Canada and one in Alabama, with a further plant under construction in Alberta.
+The Company also owns a port terminal in Prince Rupert, B.C.
+Pinnacle has entered into long-term take-or-pay contracts with utilities in the U.K., Europe and Asia that represent 103% of its announced production capacity through 2021 and 106% of its announced production capacity through 2026.

 We caution that the list of risk factors and uncertainties is not exhaustive and other factors could also adversely affect our results.
 Readers are urged to consider the risks, uncertainties and assumptions carefully in evaluating the forward-looking information and are cautioned not to place undue reliance on such information.
-See "Forward-looking Information" and "Risk Factors" in the Company's AIF and Management's Discussion & Analysis for the fiscal year ended December 29, 2017 available on SEDAR (www.sedar.com) for a discussion of the uncertainties, risks and assumptions associated with these statements.
+See "Forward-looking Information" and "Risk Factors" in the Company's most recent AIF and its Management's Discussion & Analysis for Q2 2019 available on SEDAR for a discussion of the uncertainties, risks and assumptions associated with these statements.